mcdomx/project0/README.md

   - Profile image on the About page (index.html)

 - [X] Has at least one stylesheet file.
-  - CSS_project0.css includes all applicable CSS settings for the site
+  - CSS_project0.css includes non-SCSS applicable CSS settings for the site
+  - SCSS_project0.css(SCSS) includes the SCSS configurations

 - [X] Stylesheet must use at least five different CSS properties, and at least five different types of CSS selectors.
   - CSS properties used: